FrancisCawog/World-of-Hostels/README.md

 ### Future Implementions/ Open Issues
 - Add images to user profile/ listings/ rooms via AWS
-- Style the search bar
+- Style the search bar in listings show
 - Style date and guests in the listings show
 - Add search bar to Nav
 - Prevent searches in the past, start and end date on the same day, and reset search bar.